 1Password’s Watchtower feature is one that often sets it apart from the competition.
 It keeps an eye on websites that have been hacked, and if you have an account on them, it will let you know you need to change your password.
 LastPass offers something similar, but it’s not quite as accessible, as it’s only available within the “Security Challenge” tool.

-LastPass’s solution, however, does warn you of reused passwords, as well as any you have stored, which it considers weak, prompting you to use the best personal security practices.
+LastPass’s solution, however, does warn you of reused passwords and any you have stored that it considers weak, prompting you to use the best personal security practices.

 An intuitive, clean user interface is paramount for any application, password managers included.
 Although it is somewhat more subjective than the other categories in this comparison, it’s still an important consideration to make.

 We found 1Password’s interface almost too clean, with large white spaces in both its online and offline tools that leave you clicking through successive menus to find what you’re looking for while you’re still learning how it works.
 Everything is laid out neatly, but it’s not immediately obvious where everything is.

 1Password offers a 30-day free trial for its services but no permanent free solution.
 If you want long-term password storage and security with 1Password, you need to cough up $3 a month for a personal account, paid annually.
 That gets you a single login for unlimited devices, with access to the apps and web app, a gigabyte of secure document storage, and 365-day item recovery.

-For a more expanded account, the 1Password family option is priced at $5 a month and gives you similar capabilities, but up to five different logins — additional ones can be had for $1 a month each.
-You get everything in the personal account, as well as password sharing, permission control, and an account recovery system.
+For a more expanded account, the 1Password family option is priced at $5 a month and gives you similar capabilities, with up to five different logins — additional ones can be had for $1 a month each.
+You get everything in the personal account, plus password sharing, permission control, and an account recovery system.

-LastPass, on the other hand, does have a permanent free account system that gives you password storage for one user, access to its online extension, multi-factor authentication, and its secure notes storage.
+On the other hand, LastPass has a permanent free account system that gives you password storage for one user, access to its online extension, multifactor authentication, and its secure notes storage.
 Of note, even if you sign up for the free version, LastPass allows you to try the Premium service for 30 days.